21 Apr 5 ideas for celebrating Earth Day for energy professionals

 Most energy management software platforms include tools to define, set up, and automate the creation of reports.
 The Earth Day is a great day to set up a special report with all the savings you have generated (for your company or for your client’s companies, if you’re an ESCO) and the emissions that you have reduced this year.

 A final word about reports.
-If you don’t have a report tool, I want to recommend our Energy Grader.
-It’s easy and simple, and I will send you a customized report based on your company’s last electricity bills in less than 72 hours.
+If you don’t have a reporting tool, I want to recommend our Energy Management Platform DEXCell.
+You can try it a free demo here.

 2. Get inspired